sanjay-mc21/Development-of-a-PLC-Sorting-Station-Using-RFID/README.md

 Software Setup
 Node-RED: Ensure Node-RED is installed.
 Installation Guide PLC Environment: Install TIA Portal or your preferred PLC programming environment.
+Usage
+Ensure all hardware components are connected as per the wiring diagrams provided in the docs folder.
+Power on the system and start Node-RED.
+Access the Node-RED dashboard through your web browser at http://localhost:1880.
+Place objects with RFID tags on the conveyor; the system will automatically sort them based on predefined criteria.
 Testing and Results
 The sorting station has been tested to ensure accurate RFID tag reading and effective sorting.
+Detailed results and performance metrics are documented in the tests folder.

 Troubleshooting
 Issue: RFID reader not detecting tags.
 Solution: Check connections and ensure tags are within the reader's range.